Skip to main content

 Most businesses will not need communications lawyers unless they enter the telecommunications industry.
 Media law is more likely to affect businesses because most companies have an online presence.

 Many businesses have a habit of removing negative reviews or responding in kind.
 This may violate defamation laws unless owners are careful.
-Owners should get legal advice if they believe a negative review has the potential to harm their business.
+Owners should seek legal advice if they believe a negative review could harm their business.

 Was this helpful?